UNICEF in Mali works with partners towards the following five goals:

 UNICEF in Mali works both upstream, providing policy support and technical assistance to the Government of Mali in its efforts to create an enabling environment for child rights; and downstream to support programmes and interventions to strengthen social services for the most vulnerable children.

-UNICEF supports Mali’s current development framework — Cadre Stratégique pour la Relance Economique et le Développement Durable (CREDD 2016-2018) — and works in close collaboration with the Government, at all levels, as well as with civil society and NGOs throughout the country.
-UNICEF also coordinates closely with other UN agencies to implement the UNDAF+ 2015-2019 and in support of the Sustainable Development Goals , with a vision of leaving no-one behind.
+UNICEF supports Mali’s current development framework — Cadre Stratégique pour la Relance Economique et le Développement Durable (CREDD 2019-2023) — and works in close collaboration with the Government, at all levels, as well as with civil society and NGOs throughout the country.
+UNICEF also coordinates closely with other UN agencies to implement the UNSDCF (UN Sustainable Development Cooperation Framework 2020-2024) and in support of the Sustainable Development Goals, with a vision of leaving no-one behind.

-In 2018, UNICEF and partners, including youth, started articulating the next UNICEF Country Programme, which will cover the period 2020–2024 and support the new CREDD and the Sustainable Development Goals.
-Key priorities of the new Country Programme include the strengthening of the life cycle approach, a stronger focus on the four Key Rsults for Children, and added emphasis on the second decade of life and on specific challenges for adolescent girls.
+In 2020, the new Country Programme of UNICEF and its partners, which supports the new CREDD and the Sustainable Development Goals, takes effect.
+Key priorities of the new Country Programme include the strengthening of the life cycle approach, a stronger focus on the four Key Results for Children, and added emphasis on the second decade of life and on specific challenges for adolescent girls.

 UNICEF believes that a common vision and effective partnerships are key to achieving sustainable results for children.
 In addition to providing technical assistance, policy support and service modelling to the Government of Mali, UNICEF works with a wide range of national and local partners and implements joint initiatives with other UN agencies.